Home » MUD Games: The Complete Guide to Text RPGs

 ImperianLow fantasyVolunteer-maintainedPvP-forwardThree powers, 20 professions, open-world PvP

-Achaea launched in 1997 and remains the largest Iron Realms game by player count.
+Since launching in 1997, Achaea has remained the largest Iron Realms game by player count.
 It sits in a high-fantasy world called Sapience, with six competing city-states, an ocean worth of seafaring content, and a combat system sophisticated enough to support a tournament circuit.
 Twenty-one classes each have hundreds of individual abilities.
 Thirty years of player-driven history makes Achaea the richest lore in the catalogue.

 Best for